 You’ll also notice that Israelis sometimes clap when the airplane lands.
 Even before the seatbelt signal is turned off the Israelis will be on their feet as if in a terrible hurry to get off the plane.
 It is all part of a very Israeli ability to stress out and forget one’s manners.
 (Here are a few more things you won’t like about Israel)

 I recommend spending your last night in Israel in Jerusalem or in Tel Aviv if your flight from TLV Airport is in the morning.
 In the event of any problem, for example, the taxi not coming or the train not running, you will still have enough time to find an alternative.

 You’re advised to get to the airport at least two and a half hours before your flight.
 It is always better to check in online.
 If you do check in online, make a note of whether you’re flying from Terminal 1 or Terminal 3.
+Low-cost flights usually depart from Terminal 1.
 If you get it wrong, don’t panic: there’s a free shuttle between the two terminals.

 Once you’ve passed through security and border control you will enter the last important Israeli institution: Duty Free.
 Israelis love Duty Free.
 People are often late for their flights because they were too busy shopping.
 Vacation and shopping are synonymous for Israelis and the vacation starts in Duty Free.